 - 2. Ages: Male members are assumed to be three years older than their spouses, and female members are assumed to be three years younger than their spouses.
 Parents are assumed to be 30 years older than the member, and children are assumed to be 30 years younger than the member.
 All children are assumed to remain in school until age 23. - 3.
 Remarriage: It was assumed that no spouses would remarry after the member's death. - 4.
-Refunds at Retirement: It was assumed that 18% of members will elect a refund at retirement.
-(18% is the proportion of the membership assumed to be without an eligible dependent.)
+Refunds at Retirement: Please refer to the Family Makeup grid above for the assumed percentage of members will elect a refund at retirement. (it is the proportion of the membership assumed to be without an eligible dependent.)